rpuntaie/blog/cryptocurrency_as_money.rst

 .. {consensus}

-consensus
+Consensus
 =========

-Apart from fulfilling the difficulty on longest chain, there are other relevant rules that decide, whether transactions and blocks are accepted by peers:
+Apart from fulfilling the difficulty on longest chain, there are other relevant rules that decide, whether transactions and blocks are accepted by the network (``MAX_MONEY``, ``MedianTimePast()``, ...).

-- ``MAX_MONEY``
-- block time: ``MedianTimePast()``

-.. note:: behavior vs implementation
+The coin is the result of the network consensus rules.
+The consensus rules decide,
+which transactions and blocks are accepted.
+The consensus rules are like a parallel program producing one time: the blockchain.

 The nodes could have completely different implementations, if the behavior is the same.
 Two different implementations
 would need long testing against each other to produce the same behavior.
 The nodes are controlled by different parties, but they still choose the same implementation to produce the same behavior.
 The implementation of peers is not visible, though.
 If advantages are detected,
 individual nodes slightly change implementation and behavior here and there.
 The network adapts slowly by introducing new rules and checks them starting from a specific height or ``MedianTimePast()`` time.
 The upgrades have are named after `BIPs`_ or get special names, like ``taproot``.

 Changes in the behavior need to be taken over by all nodes simultaneously, or they are backward incompatible.